snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 }
 {% endhighlight %}

-You can now use the Iglu Client to assert that whenever you make an `awesome-event` it validates against the schema you have created:
+You can now use the Iglu Client in your test suite to assert that whenever you make an `awesome-event`, it validates against the schema you have created:

 {% highlight objective-c %}
 NSDictionary * awesomeEvent = [ACMEEvent getNewAwesomeEvent];
 XCTAssertTrue([client validateJson:awesomeEvent]);
 {% endhighlight %}

-If for whatever reason the event is missing a required value or is not formed exactly right your tests will fail and it won't get overlooked before release time.
+If for whatever reason the event is missing a required value or is not formed exactly right, then your tests will fail, giving you fair warning that you should not release this version to the App Store.

 <h2 id="docs">4.
 Documentation</h2>